jtothebell/fake-08/README.md

 ## Usage:
 Installation will vary by console and executable type.
 If it is a console with a homebrew menu (Switch, Wii U, 3DS using .3dsx), place the executable file in the directory with other executables.
 If it is a console with installable hombrew (3ds with .cia, or PS Vita) install executable (VitaShell on Vita or FBI on 3DS).

-Pico 8 car files go in the `p8carts/` directory of your memory card (SD card on 3DS, Switch, and Wii U, memory card at `ux0:/` on Vita). `.p8` text file carts and `.p8.png` image file carts are supported.
+Pico 8 cart files go in the `p8carts/` directory of your memory card (SD card on 3DS, Switch, and Wii U, memory card at `ux0:/` on Vita). `.p8` text file carts and `.p8.png` image file carts are supported.

 Launch FAKE-08 either via the homebrew menu or normal system UI (depending on how you installed).
 Use left and right to cycle through carts on the SD card.
 Choose a cart using the `A` (Nintendo consoles) or `X`(Vita) button.
 To exit the currently running cart, press `Start` or `+` to open the pause menu and select `Exit to Menu`.
 Press `R` to cycle between rendering sizes.
 Press `L` and `R` simultaneously to exit the appication.
 You can also close it via your console's operating system controls (home button etc).